-- A1.3 The following three schemes illustrate well considered, high quality but contrasting approaches to designing in sensitive rural areas: - A. Traditional: Landimore - B. Modern Vernacular: Bank Croft, Llangennith - C. Contemporary: Pennard - A1.4 Whether traditional, modern vernacular or contemporary in design, all proposals will need to demonstrate that they are: - Clear in their vision/approach to design; - Of the highest design quality; - Sensitive to their surroundings in terms of layout, scale and massing, and: - The choice of materials and detailing is appropriate to its context, form and function. - A1.5 Certain approaches to residential development will not be considered appropriate anywhere within the AONB and should be avoided, these include: - Executive or suburban style houses
+- they are located in the AONB.
+Specific guidance for new or extended residential chalets within the AONB is provided in Module 5E of the Guidance. - A1.4 The following residential examples provide good examples of placemaking in sensitive rural areas, and how these can take contrasting approaches to high quality design: - A. Traditional: Landimore - B. Modern Vernacular: Bank Croft, Llangennith - C. Contemporary: Pennard - A1.5 Planning policy and guidance supports innovative and contemporary design when it is sensitive to its location and setting.
+A contextual approach should not necessarily prohibit contemporary design.
+Instead, it will need to be demonstrated that a contextual design approach has been undertaken, using the character, setting and location.
+Whether traditional, modern vernacular or contemporary in design, all proposals will need to demonstrate that they are: - Clear in their vision/approach to design; - Of the highest design quality;

-- Pastiche approach to design (poor attempts to copy historic styles) - Heavily stylised development (such as mock Tudor and neo-Georgian) - Poorly designed or standard 'off the peg' kit houses and bungalows - Overtly sustainable designs, which do not respond to context. - A1.6 Proposals for residential development in Gower must have regard to all relevant policies in the Swansea LDP, which will vary depending on the nature of the proposal.
-These include the following key policies:
+- Sensitive to their surroundings in terms of layout, scale and massing, and; - The choice of materials and detailing is appropriate to its context, form and function. - A1.6 Certain approaches to residential development will not be considered appropriate anywhere within the AONB and should be avoided, these include: - Executive or suburban style houses - Pastiche approach to design (poor attempts to copy historic styles) - Heavily stylised development (such as mock Tudor and neo-Georgian) - Poorly designed or standard 'off the peg' kit houses and bungalows - Overtly sustainable designs, which do not respond to context. - A1.7 Proposals for residential development in Gower must have regard to all relevant policies in the Swansea LDP, which will vary depending on the nature of the proposal.
+These include the following key policies: - A1.8 Applicants seeking to bring forward residential proposals should also refer to